Charles Adam: Administrative career

 After leaving the Board, Adam resumed a naval command.
 From 17 August 1841 until 27 December 1844, he was commander-in-chief of the North America and West Indies Station, aboard HMS Illustrious (flag-captain John Erskine).
 On 24 July 1846, soon after the reappointment of Lord Auckland as First Lord of the Admiralty, he became First Naval Lord (in the First Russell ministry) for the third and last time.
 He retired the next year, on 20 July 1847, to become Governor of Greenwich Hospital, and was promoted admiral on 8 January 1848.

+Adam's brother Francis was the partial owner of the "Nismes" slave plantation in British Guiana.
+After Francis died on 8 June 1820, a part of the mortgage on the plantation was subsequently transferred into Adam's possession on 25 April 1835.
+Adam, like Francis, was a judgment creditor and was selected as one of the executors of Francis' will and testament; as a result of the Slavery Abolition Act 1833, slavery was abolished in British Guiana, and Adam claimed £6,405 of compensation from the British government on 25 July 1836 under the terms of the Slave Compensation Act 1837.

 Adam died at Greenwich on 16 September 1853.
 He was buried in Greenwich Hospital Cemetery.
 The cemetery was largely cleared in the late 19th century to create a pocket park but his name is listed on the west face of the Officers Monument in the centre of the park.

-The University College London, Legacies of British Slave-ownership and two projects based at UCL tracing the impact of slave-ownership on the formation of modern Britain (the ESRC-funded Legacies of British Slave-ownership project, now complete, and the ESRC and AHRC-funded Structure and significance of British Caribbean slave-ownership 1763–1833, running from 2013 to 2015), highlight that Adam benefited from the compensation paid out following the abolition of slavery in 1833.
-According to the record, he benefited from a payment of £14,904,0s,5d, an approximate £1,263,000 in 2015, made by the government of United Kingdom and Great Britain as recorded by the Slave Compensation Commission and the records held at the National Archives in London and the National Archive and the records of the Slave Compensation Commission.
+Adam Bay, Northern Territory, at the mouth of the Adelaide River, was named for him.